Deafness and hearing loss

 - immunizing adolescent girls and women of reproductive age against rubella before pregnancy;

-- screening for and treating syphilis and other infections in pregnant women;
+- preventing cytomegalovirus infections in expectant mothers through good hygiene; screening for and treating syphilis and other infections in pregnant women;

-- improving antenatal and perinatal care, including promotion of safe childbirth;
+- strengthening maternal and child health programmes, including promotion of safe childbirth;

 - following healthy ear care practices;